Vulcaine/BLAST_public/README.md

 ```

 # Defining classes
 Classes in BLAST determined by file naming postfixes and prefixes.
-A simple class name doesn't contains any prebuilt postfix or prefix.
+A simple class doesn't include any prebuilt postfix or prefix.
 There are other class types like:
 * Non-dependency injection:
     - Abstract eg AbstractXY.bl